Imoeka1/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-function that concentrate two strings
+a function that concatenates two strings